Component-Oriented-PHP/tutorials/basic/11-controller-responses.md

 That's it.
 That's how we can use ResponseFactoryInterface and StreamFactoryInterface in our controllers for better separation.

-Now, we can refactor our controllers for better error handling and separation, but I will leave all that for the advacned tutorial.
+Now, we could also refactor our controllers for better error handling and separation, but I will leave all that for the advacned tutorial.

 [Next: Middlewares](./12-middlewares.md)